-In accordance with FASB Statement No. 141, "Business Combinations" ("FAS 141") and FASB ASC Topic 350, Intangibles-Goodwill and Other, the Company accounts for business combinations using the purchase method of accounting and accordingly, the assets and liabilities of the acquired entities are recorded at their estimated fair values at the acquisition date.
+In accordance with FASB ASC Topic 350, Intangibles-Goodwill and Other ("ASC Topic 350"), the Company accounts for business combinations using the acquisition method of accounting and accordingly, the assets and liabilities of the acquired entities are recorded at their estimated fair values at the acquisition date.
 Goodwill represents the excess of the purchase price over the fair value of net assets, including the amount assigned to identifiable intangible assets.
 Pursuant to this guidance, the Company does not amortize the goodwill balance and instead, performs an annual impairment review to assess the fair value of goodwill over its carrying value.
 Identifiable intangible assets with finite lives are amortized over their useful lives.